Visiting Jamaica? Things You Should Know About The Food And Jamaican Language

 Jamaica has a national dish unlike many other cultures.
 Ackees cooked with salted codfish.
 This can be served with roasted breadfruit, fried or boiled dumplings, boiled green bananas, cooked yam or even bread.Serve this with a side of calaloo or fried ripe plantains or a nice slice of avocado.
 Wash this down with your favorite drink, and just in case you don't have a favorite drink, don't worry, coconut water is just fine.

 Jamaica is the home of Jerk.
 What is Jerk?
 Jerk is a combination of spices and a method of cooking.
-Jerk spice consists of allspice (pimentos), scotch bonnet peppers, thyme, scallion, onions, garlic and salt.
+Jerk spice consists of allspice (pimentos), scotch bonnet peppers, thyme, scallion, onions, garlic, salt, nutmeg and vinegar.
 There are two versions, the wet spice and the dry spice which is the more popular.
 It is pretty easy to make as the main ingredient is the pimento.
 Original jerk was done over charcoal over a pit with the meat placed on pimento sticks to give it that added smokey flavor.
 In recent years jerk has evolved into using grill pans instead.
 Some persons even do the jerk in their gas ovens.
 The grill pan uses charcoal but the flavor is not the same as the original pit with the pimento wood.

 The best jerk however can be had in Boston, Portland.
 You will find some restaurants employing a similar technique to attract the same jerk flavor as Boston.
 Any meat can be jerked, from fish, chicken, pork (especially pork), beef and mutton with the pork and chicken being the most popular.